otrv4/otrv4/otrv4.md

   * Display the message to the user.
 The user should be warned that the message received was unencrypted.

-If the tag offers OTR version 4 and version 4 is allowed:
+If the client has some policy dictating that 'OTR is always required' or that 'encryption is always required' (like `REQUIRE_ENCRYPTION` in OTRv3), and the tag offers OTR version 4 and version 4 is allowed:

+  * Queue the message for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.
   * Send an Identity message.
   * Transition the state to `WAITING_AUTH_R`.

+In any event:

+  * If the tag offers OTR version 4 and version 4 is allowed:
+    * Send an Identity message.
+    * Transition the state to `WAITING_AUTH_R`.

-If the tag offers OTR version 3 and version 3 is allowed:
+  * If the tag offers OTR version 3 and version 3 is allowed:
     * Send a version `3 D-H Commit Message`.
     * Transition authstate to `AUTHSTATE_AWAITING_DHKEY`.

 #### Receiving a Query Message